Elko Regional Airport: Past airline service

 On April 6, 1926, the airfield became the terminus for the first scheduled air mail run in the United States, flown by Varney Air Lines.
 The route was Pasco, WA to Boise, ID to Elko, NV.
 By 1928 the mail route was redirected from Boise to Salt Lake City and Elko had become one of ten stops on a new route from San Francisco to Chicago flown by Boeing Air Transport.
 Boeing and Varney were predecessors of United Air Lines.

 By 1931 Elko was a stop on passenger service between New York City and San Francisco.
 In a 1931 timetable United Airlines predecessor National Air Transport is shown flying New York City–Cleveland–Toledo–Chicago, connecting to Boeing Air Transport's flight to Iowa City–Des Moines–Omaha–Lincoln–North Platte–Cheyenne–Rock Springs–Salt Lake City–Elko, and on to Reno–Sacramento–Oakland.
 Scheduled time was 31 hours westbound and 28 hours eastbound.
 By 1933 Boeing and National Air Transport were flying as United Airlines.
 By 1953 eastbound flights serving Elko would terminate at Salt Lake City, and in 1955 a stop was added at Ely, Nevada.
 United served Elko with Boeing 247s, Douglas DC-3s, Convair 340s, and Douglas DC-6Bs.
 The DC-6Bs flying San Francisco to Salt Lake City via Reno, Elko, and Ely were United's last prop service in the U.S.

-In 1970 United replaced the DC-6Bs with Convair 580s operated by Frontier Airlines (1950-1986); the flights used the "UA" airline code.
+In 1970 United replaced the piston-engine powered DC-6Bs with Convair 580 turboprops operated via a contract agreement by Frontier Airlines (1950-1986); the flights used the "UA" airline code.
 In November 1977 United Boeing 737-200s took over, flying San Francisco - Reno - Elko - Ely - Salt Lake City - Denver, one round trip each day.
 United ended this flight on April 1, 1982.